AxonIQ/reference-guide/extensions/spring-cloud.md

 > **Spring Cloud's Heartbeat Requirement**
 >
 > When using the `SpringCloudCommandRouter`, make sure your Spring application has heartbeat events enabled.
-> The heartbeat events published by a Spring Cloud application are the trigger to check if the set of `ServiceInstance`s from the `DiscoveryClient` has changed.
+> The heartbeat events published by a Spring Cloud application are the trigger to check if the set of `ServiceInstance`s from the `DiscoveryClient` has been changed.
 > Additionally, it is used to validate whether the command routing capabilities for known nodes has been altered.
 >
 > Thus, if heartbeat events are disabled, your instance will no longer be updated with the current command routing capabilities.